Innovative Activism Grants

 - Empower participants to develop their own creativity, leadership, vision, voice, and/or organizing skills

-- Advances a solution to address some of the root causes of injustice in New York City
+- Advance a solution/solutions to address some of the root causes of injustice in New York City

 Groups applying under “Resources for Organizing” will be expected to describe how that they will increase the capacity of their partner organizations to do their work.